githubninpoka/StockForThePeople/README.md

 - javascript is very much case sensitive (hard lesson)
 - webassembly does not use appsettings in the same way as other asp .net core applications (hard lesson)
 -

+Good books:
+- Web Development with Blazor, Third Edition, Copyright © 2024 Packt Publishing
+- - Reiterating over all the concepts that I already knew
+	- Explained how to setup a component library in blazor.